 In the early years of trike building the rear wheel was remove and replaced with a straight axle hooked directly to the swing arm.
 This was a nice neat way of adding the stability of a trike with a minimum of effort and engineering.
 The ride was harsh but it basically worked and was simple as no real steering knowledge was required.
 In time the rear suspension and drive assemblies were improved and premium comfort attained.
 However steering was and is an issue as the steering on this type of build is not designed for this application.
 Aerodynamic design has been ignored and styling has taken president over economy.
 But for many years like the barns this was the real deal and the way to go.

 In 2008 that all began to change.
 BRP introduced a factory built front wheel trike, the CanAm Spyder.
 A trike designed with steering, aerodynamics and control as the primary factors.
-In Aug 2013 Minnesota Company IDO-Endeavor Inc filed for an international patent on a wheels forward trike conversion.
+In Aug 2013 Minnesota Company IDO-Endeavor Inc filed for a patent on a wheels forward trike conversion.
 Endeavor like BRP also placed all the focus on handling and streamlining along with functionality.
 July 2014 Endeavor Trikes (IDO-Endeavor Inc) became the first US trike conversion company to officially enter into the wheels forward non-leaning trike conversion market.

 I have no doubt the rest will be soon to follow our lead.
 We shall all Endeavor and persevere.